nical/blog/content/posts/lyon-1-0.md

 # Spring cleaning

-In this release I removed a number of redundant or half-baked features that I felt was either not needed anynore, or wouldn't receive proper attention:
+In this release I removed a number of redundant or half-baked features that I felt was either not needed anymore, or wouldn't receive proper attention:

  - Bindings for the libtess2 tessellator (The `lyon_tess2` crate) which could be enabled with the `tess2` cargo feature and provide an alternative tessellator.
 I originally maintained a wrapper in order to have something to compare lyon against and as an alternative for users running into issues.
 Since then the fill tessellator has matured enough that I don't think keeping the libtess2 alternative is worth the effort anymore.
  - The path splitter, which was fun but buggy.
 I never had the time/energy/motivation to grow into a robust implementation.